MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 The system account of the hybrid runbook worker server must have the right to enroll certificates on one or more certificate templates that generate new certificates.

 On the key vault containing the certificates, the Automation account identity must have the `Key Vault Certificate Officer` role.
-Additionally, servers requiring certificate access must be granted `Get` and `List` permissions within the key vault's certificate store.
+Additionally, servers requiring certificate access must have `Get` and `List` permissions within the key vault's certificate store.

 On the storage account queue, the Automation account identity must have the `Storage Queue Data Contributor`, `Reader and Data Access`, and `Reader` roles.